AninditaBasu/writing-technically/docs/source/courses-dita-authoring-topics.md

 1. Create a concept topic (**File** > **New** > **DITA** > **Concept**) and put the text of the following file into this topic: [messages_messengers.txt](_static/messages_messengers.txt).
 You'll also need this file: [messages_messengers.jpeg](_static/messages_messengers.jpeg).
 1. Create a task topic  (**File** > **New** > **DITA** > **Task (Strict)**) and put the text of the following file into this topic: [sending_bottled_messages.txt](_static/sending_bottled_messages.txt).
 1. Create a task topic  (**File** > **New** > **DITA** > **Reference**) and put the text of the following file into this topic: [tides.txt](_static/tides.txt).
 1. Refer back to the [Information typing](courses-dita-authoring-infotype.md) lesson.
-Take the content you chunked in the exercise there, and transfer the content into topic types and proper tags.
+Take the content you created for the exercise in that topic, and put it into topic types and tags.

 ## What next?

-In the [next lesson](xxx.md), you'll learn about how to assemble discrete topics into a book.
+In the next lesson, you'll learn about how to assemble discrete topics into a book.

 <hr/>